Child development: Theories

-Language
+Communication

 Communication can be defined as the exchange and negotiation of information between two or more individuals through verbal and nonverbal symbols, oral and written (or visual) modes, and the production and comprehension processes of communication.
 According to First International Congress for the Study of Child Language, "the general hypothesis [is that] access to social interaction is a prerequisite to normal language acquisition".
 Principles of conversation include two or more people focusing on one topic.
-All questions in a conversation should be answered, comments should be understood or acknowledged and any form of direction should, in theory, be followed.
-In the case of young, undeveloped children, these conversations are expected to be basic or redundant.
-The role of a guardians during developing stages is to convey that conversation is meant to have a purpose, as well as teaching them to recognize the other speaker's emotions.
-Communicative language is nonverbal and/or verbal, and to achieve communication competence, four components must be met.
-These four components of communication competence include: grammatical competence (vocabulary knowledge, rules of word sentence formation, etc.), sociolinguistic competence (appropriateness of meanings and grammatical forms in different social contexts), discourse competence (knowledge required to combine forms and meanings), and strategic competence (knowledge of verbal and nonverbal communication strategies).
+All questions in a conversation should be answered, comments should be understood or acknowledged and any directions should, in theory, be followed.
+In the case of young children these conversations are expected to be basic or redundant.
+The role of a guardians during developing stages is to convey that conversation is meant to have a purpose, as well as teaching children to recognize the other speaker's emotions.

+Communicative language is both verbal and nonverbal, and to achieve communication competence, four components must be mastered.
+These components are: grammatical competence, including vocabulary knowledge, rules of word sentence formation, etc.; sociolinguistic competence, or the appropriate meanings and grammatical forms in different social contexts; discourse competence, which is having the knowledge required to combine forms and meanings; and strategic competence in the form of knowledge about verbal and nonverbal communication strategies.
 The attainment of communicative competence is an essential part of actual communication.